- What This Article Covers

 Were You Fired for Whistleblowing?

-Because retaliation and whistleblowing claims can be complex and the laws about bringing them vary from state to state, consulting with an employment lawyer is recommended.
+Because retaliation and whistleblowing claims can be complex and the laws regarding them vary from state to state, it is recommended that you consult with an employment lawyer.

 A lawyer will be able to determine whether you have a strong case by examining specific statutes and violations of public policy.
 An experienced lawyer will review the facts of your case, as well as potential claims and how much they might be worth.
 An attorney will protect your legal rights and advise on the best strategy.